 We provide services for students with a variety of conditions that affect their daily college life.
-If you’re not sure that you have a disability, please schedule an appointment to meet with one of our professional staff members for a consultation.
+If you’re not sure if you have a disability, please schedule an appointment to meet with one of our professional staff members for a consultation.

 How much will it cost for me to be tested?

 There are several ways that a student can receive a full, psychoeducational evaluation.
-If you would like to be tested, please schedule an appointment to meet with one of our professional staff members who will guide you through that process.
+If you would like to be evaluated, please schedule an appointment to meet with one of our professional staff members who will guide you through that process.

 Can I get my medication from you?